 The comparative statements of cash flows detail the cash received and expended by the Authority during the current and prior fiscal years.
-These statements are divided into cash flows from operating activities, non-capital financing activities, capital and related financing activities, and investing activities.
+These statements are divided into cash flows from (1) operating activities, (2) non-capital financing activities, (3) capital and related financing activities, and (4) investing activities.

-In FY 2022, the Authority has positive cash flows of \$12.6 million from day to day operations, as compared to \$9.0 million last year, and \$9.9 million in FY 2020; this indicates that the Authority's core business services, which are comprised of vessel and tenant activities, are thriving.
-In FY 2022, the Authority's total cash flows, which include all of the Authority's activities, reflect a net increase of \$2.4 million in cash and cash equivalents, and in FY 2021 it was a negative \$8.4 million due to the purchasing of investment securities, and in FY 2020 net change in cash was \$8.2 million, again attributed to day to day vessel operational activities.
+In FY 2023, the Authority had positive operating cash flows of \$12.0 million from day-to-day business, as compared to \$12.6 million last fiscal year, and \$9.0 million in FY 2021; this indicates that the Authority's core business services, which are comprised of vessel and tenant activities, are thriving.
+In FY 2023, the Authority's net change in cash and cash equivalents, which include all of the Authority's activities, reflects a net increase of \$1.9 million, and \$2.4 million in FY 2022, and a negative \$8.4 million in FY 2021, The negative \$8.4 million in FY 2021 was due to purchases of investments and securities.